I’ve played the guitar since 2003, the ukulele since 2011, and the guitalele since 2019.

 Guitaleles are great for this purpose because they’re actually smaller than many travel guitars, and are thus even more portable.

-If instead you’re interested in the sound of a guitar tuned up an octave, you can try Aquila’s high E tuning string set.
+If you prefer the sound of a guitar tuned up an octave, try Aquila’s high E tuning string set.

 This is the same tuning as a mando guitar and allows you to play in the same tonal range as higher-pitched instruments like the mandolin or mando guitar.